Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Concluding Remarks

+We describe several extensions to the Gram--Schmidt Walk design and our analysis in the supplement.
+In Section~\suppref{sec:non-uniform-probs-supp}, we relax the requirement of a symmetric design.
+With this relaxation, the experimenter provides a vector $\pzv = \paren{\pz{1}, \dotsc, \pz{n}} \in \paren{0, 1}^n$ that specifies a desired assignment probability for each unit, and the design assigns the treatment accordingly.
+In Section~\suppref{sec:ext-other-matrix-funs}, we derive finite-sample results for the Gram--Schmidt Walk design for matrix functions other than the operator norm, such as the trace norm and the Frobenius norm.
+In Section~\suppref{sec:different-moment-defs}, we consider the balance--robustness trade-off for other types of moment conditions than the bounded average magnitude condition, $\POspace{M}$.

+In Section~\suppref{sec:supp-balanced-gsw}, we provide additional results on the sizes of the treatment groups under the Gram--Schmidt Walk design.
+We show that if $\vto < 1$ and at least a small constant is included among the covariates, the Gram--Schmidt Walk design will provide more balance on the group sizes than the Bernoulli design.
+However, the design will not ensure exact balance, in the sense of treatment groups that contain exactly $n / 2$ units.
+To achieve this, we describe a modification of the design that guarantees that treatment group sizes are exactly balanced.
+This modification breaks certain orthogonality properties of the updates of the algorithm, so our analysis does not apply to this modified design.

+The supplement contains in-depth numerical illustrations of the behavior of the Gram--Schmidt Walk design and other commonly used designs.
+These simulations corroborate the theoretical results, showing that designs that balance the covariates well yield lower mean square error when the covariates are predictive, but are less robust.
+The Gram--Schmidt Walk design is shown to navigate the balance--robustness trade-off well, providing more balance for a given level of robustness than other designs.
+The simulations also show that the confidence intervals cover the true average treatment effect at the nominal rate for moderate and large samples.

-\section{Concluding remarks}
+\section{Concluding Remarks}

-Scientists use randomized experiments for the robustness they provide.
-Even a minimal amount of randomization provides robustness in the sense of unbiasedness.
-The motivating idea of this paper is that a more appropriate concept of robustness is the magnitude of the estimation error under unfavorable circumstances.
-This perspective highlights that a compromise between balance and robustness is central to the experimental design problem.
+Randomized experiments are useful because they provide robustness, but experimenters are often tempted to balance covariates with the aim of improving precision.
+The motivating idea of this paper is that a compromise between balance and robustness is at the heart of the experimental design problem.
 At one extreme, we can resolve this trade-off cautiously by assigning treatments independently at random.
 This yields a design that is maximally robust.
 At the other extreme, we can make all assignments perfectly dependent.
-This yields a design that performs exceptionally well for some potential outcomes, but it may perform exceptionally poorly.
-Most experimenters are neither so risk averse nor so risk loving to prefer either of these two options.
-Instead, they prefer the intermediate designs that introduce weak dependencies between the assignments to achieve some balance at the cost of some robustness.
+This yields a design that performs exceptionally well for some potential outcomes, but it will perform exceptionally poorly for other outcomes.
+Most experimenters would not prefer either of these extremes.
+Instead, they prefer intermediate designs that introduce weak dependencies between the assignments to achieve some balance at the cost of some robustness.
+The purpose of the Gram--Schmidt Walk design is to provide control over and efficiently navigate the trade-off between covariate balance and robustness.